helium/HIP/0024-reward-splitting.md

 2. Hotspot owner sends the partially signed transaction to the reward split receiver

-3. On receipt, the recipient ensures the proposed split is valid by checking if
+3. On receipt, the recipient ensures the proposed split is valid by verifying the following criteria

     A. The sum of all splits on the ledger add up to 100